 How To Paint Over Polyurethane

 It is very likely that you will be using a chemical to etch the polyurethane.
-It is important to provide excellent ventilation [fan] and too ALWAYS wear a respirator.
+It is important to provide excellent ventilation [set up a fan] and ALWAYS wear a respirator.

 2. Keep out of reach of children.